ietf-wg-cellar/matroska-specification/wavpack.md

 [@!WAVPACK] stores each data in variable length frames.
 That means each frame can have a different number of samples.

-For multi-track files (more than 2 tracks, like for 5.1), a frame consists of many blocks.
+For multichannel files (more than 2 channels, like for 5.1), a frame consists of many blocks.
 The first one having the `INITIAL_BLOCK` (bit 11) flag set and the last one the `FINAL_BLOCK` (bit 12) flag set.
 For a mono or stereo files, both flags are set in each block.